bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Code 99

 **Description**:

-Implements a **Code 99** emergency response system that allows players to call for police assistance via a keybind.
-Upon activation, a waypoint appears on the screen indicating the number of entrants until the target is reached, along with a corresponding icon to guide responders.

-**Features**:

-- **Emergency Keybind**: Press a designated key to activate Code 99 and summon police help instantly.
-- **Waypoint Indicators**: Displays a waypoint on the player's screen showing how many officers are needed to respond.
+Lets players quickly call police assistance via a keybind.
+Displays a waypoint to indicate how many officers are needed and highlights the location.
-- **Visual Icons**: Adds icons to the waypoint for easy identification and navigation by responding officers.
-- **Notification System**: Alerts nearby police players about the Code 99 activation and the location of the emergency.
-- **Cooldown Mechanism**: Prevents abuse by implementing cooldown periods between successive Code 99 activations.

 **Video**: